 Now we’ve covered the legal implications of towing, we can find out if your car is able to tow a caravan or a trailer and what size trailer you can tow, if any, by calculating the towing capacity of your vehicle.
-To calculate the towing capacity of your vehicle we need two figures:
+To work out what your car can tow, you will need two figures:

 The ‘kerb weight’ of your vehicle is essentially the total weight of the car including all standard equipment, but not including any occupants, baggage or non-standard equipment.
-To find out how heavy a car is, you can find the kerb weight of your car in the owner’s manual, as well as sometimes on the V5 registration document (listed as ‘G Mass in Service’) or on a plate located in the car’s door sill.
+To find out how heavy a car is, you can find the kerb weight in the owner’s manual, as well as sometimes on the V5 registration document (listed as ‘G Mass in Service’) or on a plate located in the car’s door sill.

 The next question to ask yourself is, "How much does a caravan weigh?"
 The maximum mass of the caravan (often referred to as ‘maximum technically permissible laden mass’, or ‘MTPLM’) is essentially the most a caravan should ever weight when fully-loaded, and should not weigh more than this figure during transit.
 This figure can be found on a plate near the caravan’s door frame; however, this figure should also be easily accessible from the manufacturer’s website or helpline.

 Use a vehicle with a higher kerb weight than the maximum mass of the caravan; you may wish to purchase a more suitable vehicle if you are planning on regularly caravanning in the future, or rent a heavier vehicle temporarily until you can find a more permanent solution.